"I don’t have the time to become a doll maker”

 Take Polymer Clay OOAK Dolls for example.
-You can buy a packet of polymer clay for $8, a ream of galvanized wire for $2, a large pelt of Tibetan Lamb hair for $11 and some acrylic paints for $10 (in USD Currency).
-For $31 you have enough supplies to make several average sized OOAK dolls, even more if you make them dollhouse scale.
+You can buy a packet of polymer clay for $15, a ream of galvanized wire for $2, a large pelt of Tibetan Lamb hair for $11 and some acrylic paints for $10 (in USD Currency), some tools for about $15, and some glue for $5.
+For $58 you have enough supplies to make several average sized OOAK dolls, even more if you make them dollhouse scale.

-Most people probably pay more than that on take-out each week.
-And the beauty of polymer clay is that it never dries out, so if you don’t use it for a while, you haven’t wasted any money.
+Most people probably pay more than that on junk food each week.
+And the beauty of polymer clay is that it never dries out if taken good care of, so if you don’t use it for a while, you haven’t wasted any money.

 Anyone Can Make a Doll In Their Own Style

 I’ve had sculpture students that have never done any art before manage to make a sculpture of a truly unique character.
 Being “creative” is possible for everyone, it’s not a magic formula that is only gifted to a select few.

 You ran out of pegs for your clothesline so you start multi-tasking pegs to hang up several pieces of laundry instead of just one.
 That is creative.